-***** Join over 3,900 students from 145 countries learning Python the quick, fun, and easy way (and teaching their kids)! *****
+***** Join over 4,100 students from 148 countries learning Python the fun and easy way (and teaching their kids)! *****

 Two new BONUS videos added!
 Teach yourself (and your kids) to code fun, colorful apps and games in Python, the powerful programming language used at tech companies and in colleges worldwide.
 Learn coding step-by-step from Computer Science Professor Dr. Bryson Payne, author of the Amazon #1 New Release and Top 10 Best Seller in Children's Programming Books, Teach Your Kids to Code: A Parent-Friendly Guide to Python Programming (2015, No Starch Press).

 Give Your Kids a Huge Advantage in a High-Tech World

 This is the kind of course you can enjoy with your kids!

 Packed with fun examples, colorful graphics, and easy-to-follow plain English instruction, Teach Your Kids to Code is the course parents and kids, teachers and students can enjoy together, as they build one of the top job skills of the 21st century!
 Python is a great first language for beginners, but it's powerful enough to be used in companies from Google to IBM.

 I designed this programming course to be easily understood by absolute beginners, with example code I used with my own pre-schoolers all the way through the apps I teach to college freshmen.

 Quick, two- to eight-minute lessons will get you coding your own apps from scratch in minutes.
 Over 100 video lectures and 7.5 hours of content will give you the practice you need to master the powerful new skill of coding.